danforthcenter/plantcv/docs/output_mask.md

     - mask - binary mask image created in previous steps (single chanel)
     - filename - vis image file name (output of plantcv read_image function)
     - outdir - output directory
+    - mask_only - If True, only outputs mask
     - debug - None, print, or plot.
 Print = save to file, Plot = print to screen.
 - **Context:**
     - This function was written to more easily create training sets for machine learning (eg. Naive Bayes Classifier)